marzieh-zamani/Instance_Segmentation_Using_Mask_RCNN/README.md

-# Deep Learning in Computer Vision: Image Classification Using Feed-Forward ANN
+# Deep Learning in Computer Vision: Instance Segmentation Using Mask R-CNN

 ## Acknowledgment
 This project has been developed based on the chapter 10 of book "Deep Learning for Computer Vision with Python- Starter Bundle" by Dr. Adrian Rosebrock [1].